 As is with the pricing, the tactical flashlights on the market can range widely in power output as well.
 Most of the currently available tactical flashlights have LED technology at their core.
 Some tactical flashlights also have incandescent bulbs as well, but due to the better durability of the LEDs, more and more manufacturers are turning to LED technology.

-Power of a flashlight can be a tricky one to chose.
+Power of a best flashlight can be a tricky one to chose.
 There are three most important things to consider when it comes to power of a tactical flashlight.

 a.
 The color of the light: The color of the light implies to the actual color of the light emitted by the source as opposed to the various tints of color the manufacturers offer by tinting the lens.
 Scientifically called the color temperature, the light tint of a tactical flashlight is measured in units called Kelvin.
 The lower the number, the “warmer” is the light and appears yellow rather than white.
 Most of the tactical flashlights use LEDs which emit rather cooler light at 5000K or above.
 The cool white light has a great penetrating power and hence it is great for a powerful light to be used to locate object in the dark.